 Wondering what to do next?
 I invite you to follow my How to Become a Hacker series to learn practical ethical hacking and put your Kali Linux machine to good use.

 If you have any questions regarding this post, please send them to me in the comment box below.
-And also consider sharing this post with your connections.
+And also consider sharing this post with your friends if it helped you.